LasirenaShann/academic-kickstart/content/home/about.md

 # Hi

 I am currently a research assistant at National Tsing Hua University.
-I will be doing my MSc at University of British Columbia this September.
+I will be doing my MSc in Computer Science at [University of British Columbia this September](https://www.ubc.ca/).